Drivers with Disabilities in Idaho

 The steps to get a plate or placard are rather painless.
 Be sure you are familiar with the use provisions and the details of the eligibility section listed above, and completely and clearly fill out the Disability License Plates and Placards application (Form ITD 3392).
 Then, get your physician to complete and sign the eligibility section (see below).
 Finally, mail or fax your application to the Idaho Transportation Department at the address listed on the form.

 There's no way around this one.
 In the bottom left corner of the application, you'll find a handy little box to be filled out by either a licensed physician, a licensed physician's assistant, or a licensed advanced-practice professional nurse.
-He or she will have to declare an expiration date if you are temporarily disabled (placards are good for anywhere from one to six months), as well as provide a medical license number and signature to prevent fraud.
+He or she will have to declare an expiration date if you are temporarily disabled, as well as provide a medical license number and signature to prevent fraud.

-And while we are on the topic―according to Idaho Code, Section 49-456, it is unlawful to "use a false or fictitious name or address in any application for the registration of any vehicle or for any renewal or duplicate, or knowingly to make a false statement or conceal a material fact or otherwise commit a fraud in any application."
+And while we are on the topic, it is unlawful to "use a false or fictitious name or address in any application for the registration of any vehicle or for any renewal or duplicate, or knowingly to make a false statement or conceal a material fact or otherwise commit a fraud in any application."

-According to Idaho law, a nondisabled driver who uses a disabled plate or placard to park in a handicap space can be fined $100.
+According to Idaho law, any abled driver who uses a disabled plate or placard to park in a handicap space can be fined.
 This law can be enforced by local police, who may check your ID to verify whether the plate or placard belongs to you.

 If you have a disability plate or placard issued by another state, it is valid in Idaho.
 You are allowed the same privileges as drivers with Idaho-issued disability plates and placards―and you are required to follow Idaho's laws regarding those privileges.

-If you are an Idaho resident who is expecting a disabled out-of-state visitor and you will need a temporary placard, call (208) 334-8649 to get advice on your specific circumstances.
-You might be able to receive a temporary disability placard, provided you complete the Disability License Plates and Placards Application and a qualified physician has verified your visitor's condition.
+If you are an Idaho resident who is expecting a disabled out-of-state visitor and you will need a temporary placard, call (208) 334-8663 to get advice on your specific circumstances.
+You might be able to receive a temporary disability placard, provided you complete the Disability License Plates and Placards application (Form ITD 3392) and a qualified physician has verified your visitor's condition.

 Idaho drivers who want to know whether their disability plates or placards are valid in another state can refer to our Drivers with Disabilities section for the state they are visiting.

-The state's official website offers great info regarding disability.
-Here are a few others you'll find helpful:
+Here are a few websites you'll find helpful: